 If you already own shares, it’s pretty simple.
 You will get proceeds in either cash or Acquirer stock based on how many common shares you own.

-While this is not the topic of this post, it’s important to note that your proceeds will not necessarily reflect your ownership percentage in Target.
-Meaning, if Target was sold for $100 million and your shares represent 0.1% ownership, you will not necessarily get $100,000.
+While this is not the topic of this post, it’s important to note that your proceeds may not necessarily reflect your ownership percentage in Target.
+Meaning, if Target was sold for $100 million and your shares represent 0.1% ownership, you may not necessarily get $100,000.
 The reason for that is that venture capital investors typically have preferences and priorities that can bring that number down (we’ll cover that in another post).
 If your company is sold for a very high price compared with how much it raised from such investors, it’s possible that you’ll get your “full” $100k, but in other scenarios, you may get less.
 In other words, the price per-preferred-share (what investors get) and the price-per-common-share (what you get) may be dramatically different in an acquisition.

 Going back our topic, let’s assume that you own 10,000 shares and the price-per-share that common shareholders get in the acquisition is $10, you will get either $100,000 in cash (pre-tax) or in Acquirer stock.